jazeee/nodeschool-functional-coffeescript/README.md

 # nodeschool-functional-coffeescript
 My solutions to Nodeschool functional JavaScript, of course, in CoffeeScript

+Completed Functional JavaScript.
+NodeSchool is great for reviewing and filling in the gaps!

 ```
 sudo npm install -g coffee-script
 npm install